 It also has a Study Melbourne Hub South Asia, delivering both virtual and face-to-face events across the region to support and engage with current, future and past international students.

 Victoria's India Strategy

-For more information please refer to The Department of Foreign Affairs and Trade has more information
+For more information please refer to The Department of Foreign Affairs and Trade:

-Cultural ties and people to people links between Victoria and India are extensive, and continue to strengthen as a result of events such as the Indian Film Festival of Melbourne and the Diwali (Indian Festival of Light).
+Cultural ties and people to people links between Victoria and India are extensive and continue to strengthen as a result of events such as the Indian Film Festival of Melbourne and the Diwali (Indian Festival of Lights).

 We can help you with your next market entry project

 If you are considering investing in Melbourne, we can help you scope the market opportunity in Melbourne/Australia and assist you with your business case development.